ArchanaRohilla/BellyButtonBiodiversity/README.md

 - The gauge chart shows the weekly washing frequency of the individual.

-- The dashboard is also published through the Github pages at:
+## The Dashboard's working version is deployed to Github pages at:

 https://archanarohilla.github.io/BellyButtonBiodiversity/